Fire and rescue services

 More information:

 If you're seriously ill or injured, you could need treatment in a place with better facilities.
-Medical evacuation can be very expensive.
+This can be very expensive.
+Make sure your travel insurance covers you.
+The Australian Government won't pay for these costs.

 Law enforcement agencies in the Kyrgyz Republic cooperate closely with agencies in other Commonwealth of Independent State (CIS) countries.
 If you commit an offence in one of these countries, you may be detained in another (including at the border) and extradited for prosecution.